Communities

 The Malbim seems to address (some aspect of) your question https://www.sefaria.org/Leviticus.20.19?ve...

-rosends‭ wrote almost 2 years ago · edited almost 2 years ago
+rosends‭ wrote over 2 years ago · edited over 2 years ago

 The Malbim seems to address (some aspect of) your question https://www.sefaria.org/Leviticus.20.19?ven=The_Contemporary_Torah,_Jewish_Publication_Society,_2006&vhe=Miqra_according_to_the_Masorah&lang=bi&with=Malbim&lang2=en I'm not scholar enough to understand it but he and others point out that this is a second mention of these relations so the wording has to reflect that.
 I think...
 The shadal (and possibly Mizrachi) also remark on the distinction between a warning and a punishment.
 The Shadal says that Rashi's comment also deals with this to some degree,